abs-lang/abs/docs/types/builtin-function.md

 type([]) # ARRAY
 ```

-We'll reveal you a secret now: all string, array, number & hash functions
+We'll reveal to you a secret now: all string, array, number & hash functions
 are actually "generic", but the syntax you see makes you think those are
 specific to the string, number, etc object.